20+ Small Kitchen Ideas on a Budget

 Choosing light-colored flooring can make your kitchen feel brighter and appear larger.
 Good options include light woodwhite tile, or light laminate, as these materials reflect light well.
 Light-colored flooring also shows less dust and pet hair, making your kitchen look tidy with less effort.

-Light-Coloured Flooring Kitchen Ideas
+Choose Light-Coloured Flooring

 11. Use a Mirror on the Wall